entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 5.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Forey (1998, char.
 5) coded for the presence or absence of the dorsal laminae of the premaxillae.
 It seems that some taxa were originally coded as "?" by Forey (1998) when the dorsal lamina was reduced (e.g., *Allenypterus*, *Lochmocercus*).
 The extent of the dorsal laminae is taken into consideration in our character 10."

+> - The coding of *Dianodus* is XX.

 10. Dorsal lamina of premaxilla, completeness of: complete (0), invaginated (1), reduced (2). (ordered)
 > Forey (1991), character 10.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "The three character-states form a morphocline.
 Character 10 is linked with character 9."

+> - The coding of *Dianodus* is XX.

 11. Dorsal lamina of premaxilla, perforation of: perforated by ethmoid commissure (0), not perforated by ethmoid commissure (1).
 > Cloutier (1991a), Cloutier (1991b), character 6.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Character 11 is linked to character 9."

+> - The coding of *Dianodus* is XX.

 12. Premaxilla ventral margin, shape of: arched (0), not arched (1).
 > Lu & Zhu (2009), character 19, modified.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Lu & Zhu (2009, char.
 19) used the presence of anteriorly arched premaxilla (their "premaxillary") in order to address interrelationships among onychodontiforms and out-groups including *Diplocercides* and *Styloichthys*. *Diplocercides*, *Styloichthys* and *Psarolepis* were coded as having anteriorly arched premaxillae, whereas *Onychodus*, *Strunius* and *Bukkanodus* lack anteriorly arched premaxillae.
 However, the condition of the premaxillae is unknown in *Diplocercides kayseri* and *D. heiligenstockiensis*.
 In *Styloichthys* the premaxillae are unknown, but the zone of articulation of the premaxillae are preserved."

+> - The coding of *Dianodus* is XX.

 13. Median rostral, number of: single median rostral or internasal (0), multiple median rostrals or internasals (1)
 >Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Cavin et al. (2019), Cavin et al. (2020), Toriño *et al.* (2021), Character 3.
->

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 14. Median rostral: without teeth (0), with teeth (1).
 > Friedman (2007), Character 3; Lu & Zhu (2009), Character 3.

 > - Character 260 in 'early gnathostome phylogeny dataset'.
+Zhu  *et al*.
+(2009, Character 75), and references therein; Zhu *et al*.
+(2013), Character 199; Choo *et al*.
+(2017), Character 203; King *et al*.
+(2017), Character 346; Castiello (2018), Character 337; Zhu Y. *et al*.
+(2022), Character 264; Brazeau *et al*.
+(2023), Character 351.

 > - Clement *et al.* (in review): "Lu & Zhu (2009, char.
 3) coded for the presence of a tooth-bearing median rostral to determine the relationships among onychodontiforms and potential outgroups including *Diplocercides*.
 The condition of *Diplocercides* was coded as unknown, and solely *Psarolepis* was coded as having this condition."

+> - The coding of *Dianodus* is XX.

 15. Parietal shield, profile of: convex (0), flat (1), concave (2). (ordered)
 > Cavin et al. (2019), Cavin et al. (2020), Character 52.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Fragoso et al. (2018, p.
 12) noticed a difference of profile for the parietal shield (their "frontoparietal shield") in terms of its curvature among species of *Axelrodichthys*.
 Cavin et al. (2020, char.
 52) define a character as the dorsal outline of the ethmoid portion in lateral view.
 Two character-states were used by Cavin et al. (2020, char.
 52): straight or convex (0) and concave (1).
 We divide the conditions into three character-states that form a morphocline."

+> - The coding of *Dianodus* is XX.

 16. Preparietal, size of: parietal longer than posterior preparietal (0), parietal equal in length to posterior preparietal (1), parietal shorter than posterior preparietal (2). (ordered)
 > Cloutier (1991a), Cloutier (1991b), Character 12, in part; Forey (1991), Character 12, in part; Forey (1998), Clément (2005), rephrased; Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Cavin et al. (2019), Cavin et al. (2020), Toriño *et al.* (2021), Character 2, rephrased.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Forey (1998, char.
 7) coded for the presence of one pair (0) or two pairs (1) of parietals; however, in his matrix (and that of subsequent analyses by most authors they used the coding of one pair (1) or two pairs (2) omitting a coding of "0".
 In addition, Forey (1998, char.
 8) coded for the relative size of the anterior and posterior parietals.
 Cloutier (1991a, char.
 10) named the pair(s) of medial bones anterior to the parietals as the preparietals.
 Herein, we define the character-states in terms of the length of the posterior preparietals and parietals rather than the size.
 The three character-states form a morphocline relative to the size proportion between the parietal and preparietal.
 Morphometric character 9 provides the ratio of the median length of the posteriormost preparietal divided by the median parietal length; a ratio close to a value of one is considered as a condition where the parietal is equal in length to the posteriormost preparietal.
 In our analysis, the number of preparietals per row is taken into account in our meristic matrix."

+> - The coding of *Dianodus* is XX.

 17. Supraorbital canal, course of: straight (0), lyre shaped (1).
 > Friedman (2007), Character 31.

 > - Character 173 in 'early gnathostome phylogeny dataset'.
+Zhu  *et al*.
+(2009, Character 110), and references therein; Zhu *et al*.
+(2013), Character 188; Choo *et al*.
+(2017), Character 193; King *et al*.
+(2017), Character 291; Castiello (2018), Character 283; Zhu Y. *et al*.
+(2022), Character 177; Brazeau *et al*.
+(2023), Character 296.

 > - Clement *et al.* (in review): "Friedman (2007, char.
 31) mentioned that the trajectory of the supraorbital canals resembles a lyre in dorsal view in *Styloichthys*, *Euporosteus*, *Latimeria* and numerous coelacanths and sarcopterygians.
 It is considered to be a derived condition shared by *Styloichthys*, Dipnomorpha and Tetrapodomorpha (Friedman, 2007).
 The lyre-shape is owing to a medial curvature followed by a lateral trajectory of the supraorbital canal at the most anterior level of the snout."

-> - **This character was orginally defined in Zhu et al. (2002?), cross-check this character in early gnathostome phylogeny.**
+> - The coding of *Dianodus* is XX.

 18. Supraorbital sensory canals, trajectory of: passing through ossification centers (0), following sutural course (1)
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Cavin et al. (2019), Cavin et al. (2020), Toriño *et al.* (2021), Character 19.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 19. Supraorbital sensory canals opening through bones, condition of: single large pores (0), bifurcating pores (1), many tiny pores (2), large and continuous groove crossed by pillars (3), large and continuous groove without pillars (4).
 > Cloutier (1991a), Character 3, in part; Cloutier (1991a), Character 9, in part; Cloutier (1991b), Character 3; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), modified, Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), modified, Arratia & Schultze (2015), modified, Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), modified, Renesto & Stockar (2018), modified, Cavin et al. (2019), Cavin et al. (2020), Toriño *et al.* (2021), modified, Character 23.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Forey (1998, char.
 23) used a character to describe the condition of the pores of the supraorbital sensory canal.
 Three conditions were originally described: canals opening through bones as single large pores (0), bifurcating pores (1), and many tiny pores (2).
 These conditions refer to the relation between the main canals and the canaliculi linking the pores at the surface of the bone and the main canal.
-In a few species, a few pores are present at the surface of a supraorbital but since the relationship between the pore and the canal is simple it is coded as single large pores (e.g., Guizhoucoelacanthus).
-Dutel et al. (2012, char.
-23) and Cavin et al. (2017, char.
+In a few species, a few pores are present at the surface of a supraorbital but since the relationship between the pore and the canal is simple it is coded as single large pores (e.g., *Guizhoucoelacanthus*).
+Dutel *et al*.
+(2012, char.
+23) and Cavin *et al*.
+(2017, char.
 23) added one additional character-state, respectively: a large, continuous groove crossed by pillars (3) and a large, continuous groove without pillars (4).
 Based on the onychodontiform outgroups, the plesiomorphic condition corresponds to the presence of many tiny pores."

+> - The coding of *Dianodus* is XX.

 20. Lateral bones alongside postparietal, number of: one (0), two or more (1)
 > Friedman (2007), Character 8.

-> - Character XX in 'early gnathostome phylogeny dataset'.
+> - Character 149 in 'early gnathostome phylogeny dataset'.
+Zhu  *et al*.
+(2009, Character 27), and references therein; Zhu *et al*.
+(2013), Character 161; Giles *et al*.
+(2015), Character 48; Choo *et al*.
+(2017), Character 143; King *et al*.
+(2017), Character 172; Castiello (2018), Character 170; Zhu Y. *et al*.
+(2021), Character 46; Zhu Y. *et al*.
+(2022), Character 152; Brazeau *et al*.
+(2023), Character 176.

+> - The coding of *Dianodus* is XX.

 21. Intertemporal: absent (0), present (1)
 > Cloutier (1991a), Cloutier (1991a), Character 17; Forey (1991), Character 15;  Forey (1998), Clément (2005), Friedman & Coates (2006), Character 12; Friedman (2007), Character 17; Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 12.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 22. Supratemporal: present (0), absent (1)
 > Cloutier (1991a), Cloutier (1991b), Character 18.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - **This character is relative to Characters 102 and 103.
 Check it.**

+> - The coding of *Dianodus* is XX.

 23. Posterior margin of tabulars: anterior to posterior margin of postparietals (0), level with posterior margin of postparietals (1), extending beyond posterior margin of postparietals (2). (ordered)
 > Cloutier (1991b), Character 56; Lu & Zhu (2009), Character 9.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "The three character-states for a morphocline."

+> - The coding of *Dianodus* is XX.

 24. Tabular descending process: absent (0), present (1).
 >  Cloutier (1991a), Cloutier (1991b), Character 19; Forey (1991), Character 17,homology; Forey (1998), rephrased, Clément (2005), rephrased, Friedman & Coates (2006), rephrased, Yabumoto (2008), rephrased, Geng *et al.* (2009), rephrased, Wendruff & Wilson (2012), rephrased, Dutel *et al.* (2012), rephrased, Zhu *et al.* (2012), rephrased, Graf (2012), rephrased, Wen *et al.* (2013), rephrased, Cavin *et al.* (2013), rephrased, Cavin & Grădinaru (2014), rephrased, Arratia & Schultze (2015), rephrased, Gess & Coates (2015), rephrased, Dutel *et al.* (2015), rephrased, Cavin *et al.* (2017), rephrased, Renesto & Stockar (2018), rephrased, Cavin et al. (2019), Cavin et al. (2020), Toriño *et al.* (2021), rephrased, Character 14.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " As defined by Forey (1981, char.
-8)105, the posterolateral margin of the tabular (his "supratemporal") may bear an external descending process.
-This process articulates against the prootic region of the braincase immediately in front of the hyomandibular facet (e.g., Coelacanthus granulatus, Laugia) (Cloutier, 1991a, char.
-19)95."
+8), the posterolateral margin of the tabular (his "supratemporal") may bear an external descending process.
+This process articulates against the prootic region of the braincase immediately in front of the hyomandibular facet (e.g., *Coelacanthus granulatus*, *Laugia*) (Cloutier, 1991a, char.
+19)."

+> - The coding of *Dianodus* is XX.

 25. Otic canal: running through skull roof (0), following edge of skull roof (1)
 > Clement *et al.* (in review), Character 25.
 >
 > - Character 179 in 'early gnathostome phylogeny dataset'.
+Zhu  *et al*.
+(2009, Character 114), and references therein; Zhu *et al*.
+(2013), Character 192; Choo *et al*.
+(2017), Character 197; King *et al*.
+(2017), Character 295; Castiello (2018), Character 286; Zhu Y. *et al*.
+(2022), Character 183; Brazeau *et al*.
+(2023), Character 300.

+> - The coding of *Dianodus* is XX.

 26. Otic canal, trajectory of: running through the lateral series of bones (tabular and/or supratemporal and/or intertemporal) (0), running between postparietal and lateral series of bones (tabular and supratemporal and/or intertemporal) (1), running through tabular and postparietal (2). (ordered)
 > Cloutier (1991a), Cloutier (1991b), Character 20; Lu & Zhu (2009), Character 30, in part.

-> - Character XX in 'early gnathostome phylogeny dataset'.
+> - Character 180 in 'early gnathostome phylogeny dataset'.
+Rephrased.
+Cloutier & Ahlberg (1996), Character 101; Zhu & Schultze (2001), Character 47; Zhu & Yu (2001), Character 37; Zhu & Yu (2002), Character 37; Friedman (2007), Character 40; Giles *et al*.
+(2015), Character 47; Choo *et al*.
+(2017), Character 273; King *et al*.
+(2017), Character 303; Castiello (2018), Character 294; Zhu Y. *et al*.
+(2022), Character 184; Brazeau *et al*.
+(2023), Character 308.

 > - **This character is relative to Characters 180.**

 > - Clement *et al.* (in review): " Cloutier (1991a, char.
 20) defined a character to describe the trajectory of the otic canal either passing through the lateral series (intertemporal and/or supratemporal) or passing between the postparietal and the lateral series.
 We redefine the character to encompass the disparity of the trajectory of the otic canal among actinistians and onychodontiforms (out-group).
 We considered that the lateral series primarily includes the tabular and supratemporal in actinistians with the exception of Miguashaia that also includes the intertemporal; the number of bones suturing laterally with the postparietal is taken into account in characters 20, 21 and 22.
 Character-state 2 corresponds to the condition where the otic canal runs at the suture between the postparietal and the lateral series of bones.
 In order to take into account, the condition observed in Coelacanthus granulatus, character-state 2 has been added to the original character description of Cloutier (1991a, char.
-20)95.
+20).
 The three character-states form a morphocline."

+> - The coding of *Dianodus* is XX.

 27. Medial branch of otic canal: absent (0), present (1)
 > Cloutier (1991a), Cloutier (1991b), Character 16; Forey (1991), Character 37; Forey (1998), Clément (2005), Friedman & Coates (2006),Yabumoto (2008), Geng et al. (2009), Character 20; Lu & Zhu (2009), Character 30, in part;  Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 20.
->

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 28. Otic canal joining supratemporal canal: in lateral extrascapular (0), in tabular (1)
 < Forey (1991), Character 36; Forey (1998), Clément (2005), Friedman & Coates (2006),Yabumoto (2008), Geng et al. (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 21.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 29. Tabular and postparietal: separated (0), fused (1)
 > Cloutier (1991b), Character 57.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 30. Lateral process of parietal: absent (0), present (1).
 > Cloutier (1991b), Character 58.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "The lateral process of the parietal is formed from the posterolateral margin of the parietal and is directed ventrolaterally toward the dorsal part of the postorbital (Cloutier, 1991b, char.
 58).
 The process could either be in contact with the postorbital (e.g., *Latimeria*), extends towards the postorbital (e.g., *Swenzia*) or be separated from the postorbital by a supraorbital (e.g., *Laugia, Macropoma, Yunnancoelacanthus*).
 This process has been coded as present in *Coelacanthus*, *Axelia*, *Wimania* and *Latimeria* by Cloutier (1991b, char.
 58).
 The posterior lateral process of the parietal could carry a segment of the infraorbital canal that connects to the supraorbital canal (e.g., *Axelia* (Stensiö, 1921, fig. 25), *Coelacanthus* (Schaumberg, 1978, figs. 5, 6), *Wimania* (Stensiö, 1921, fig. 43))."

+> - The coding of *Dianodus* is XX.

 31. Descending process of parietal: absent (0), present (1).
 > Cloutier (1991a), Cloutier (1991b), Character 11; Forey (1991), Character 13; Forey (1998), Clément (2005), Friedman & Coates (2006),Yabumoto (2008), Geng et al. (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 11.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " The descending process ("ventral process" of Forey (1998)) of the parietal articulates with the dorsal side of the ethmosphenoid (Cloutier, 1991a, char.
 11)95.
 Forey (1981, char.
 10) mentioned that this posteroventral process braces against the basisphenoid."

+> - The coding of *Dianodus* is XX.

 32. Parietals and postparietals, ornament of: enamel capped ridges or tubercles (0), unornamented (1), marked by coarse tuberosities (2)
 > Forey (1991), Character 56, in part; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng et al. (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Character 27; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 13; Toriño *et al.* (2021), Character 27.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 33. Pineal foramen: present (0), absent (1)
 > Friedman (2007), Character 14; Lu & Zhu (2009), Character 2.

 > - Character 128 in 'early gnathostome phylogeny dataset'.
+Davis *et al*.
+(2012), Character 25; Choo *et al*.
+(2017), Character 24; King *et al*.
+(2017), Character 159; Castiello (2018), Character 117; Zhu Y. *et al*.
+(2022), Character 130; Brazeau *et al*.
+(2023), Character 162.

+> - The coding of *Dianodus* is XX.

 34. Parietals and postparietals: without raised or depressed areas (0), with raised areas (1), with depressed areas (2).
 > Forey (1998), Clément (2005), Friedman & Coates (2006),Yabumoto (2008), Geng et al. (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Character 28; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 14; Toriño *et al.* (2021), Character 28.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): " Forey (1998, char.
-28) recognized the presence of a raised area at the anterior margin of the postparietals and posterior margin of the parietals (as seen in Latimeria chalumnae) as an apomorphic condition.
+28) recognized the presence of a raised area at the anterior margin of the postparietals and posterior margin of the parietals (as seen in *Latimeria chalumnae*) as an apomorphic condition.
 We recognize a second apomorphic state to take into account the condition observed in Swenzia latimerae where there is an anterior depression on the postparietals in the same area."

+> - The coding of *Dianodus* is XX.

 35. Anterior margin of parietals: between or in front of orbits (0), slightly posterior to orbits (1)
 >  Friedman (2007), Character 13; Lu & Zhu (2009), Character 1.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - The coding of *Dianodus* is XX.

 36. Parietal and supraorbitals, contact of: parietal contacts more than three supraorbitals (0), parietal contacts three supraorbitals (1), parietal contacts two supraorbitals (2). (ordered)
 > Cavin *et al.* (2019), Cavin *et al.* (2020), Character 51.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - **This character maybe relative to Character 124.
 Check it.**

-> - Clement *et al.* (in review): "Cavin et al. (2020, char.
-51)101 defined a character to identify the number of supraorbitals articulating with the parietal (their "posterior parietal").
+> - Clement *et al.* (in review): "Cavin *et al*.
+(2020, char.
+51) defined a character to identify the number of supraorbitals articulating with the parietal (their "posterior parietal").
 This multistate character forms a morphocline."

+> - The coding of *Dianodus* is XX.

 37. Margin of dermal intracranial joint: straight (0), deeply notched (1), undulated (2).
 > Forey (1998), Clément (2005), Friedman & Coates (2006), modified, Character 1; Friedman (2007), Character 147, in part; Yabumoto (2008), Geng et al. (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), modified, Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Cavin *et al.* (2019), modified, Cavin *et al.* (2020), modified, Toriño *et al.* (2021), modified, Character 1.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998)12 defined the apomorphic state as "strongly interdigitate", while Friedman & Coates (2006)47 and subsequent authors defined the apomorphic state as "deeply notched".
-Arratia & Schultze (2015)15 used a second apomorphic character-state defined as "undulated or excavated"; only used for Atacamaia."
+> - Clement *et al.* (in review): "Forey (1998) defined the apomorphic state as "strongly interdigitate", while Friedman & Coates (2006) and subsequent authors defined the apomorphic state as "deeply notched".
+Arratia & Schultze (2015) used a second apomorphic character-state defined as "undulated or excavated"; only used for *Atacamaia*."

+> - The coding of *Dianodus* is XX.

 38. Postparietal descending process: absent (0), present (1).
 > Cloutier (1991a), Cloutier (1991b), Forey (1991), Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng et al. (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 13.